Media typologies

 One must therefore have dimensionality and synchronicity hard-coded in their minds when deciding upon which medium to use.
 Otherwise, some parties will find it simply an irritation.

-Rules of thumb
+Rules of thumb for usage of media

 - low-dimensional and asynchronous mediums for business